PG&E shares surge 40 percent on report regulator wants to avoid bankruptcy from wildfire

-Bloomberg reported the comment by a California Public Utilities Commission (CPUC) official on a call hosted by Bank of America Corp (BAC.N), citing a person familiar with the matter.
+Bloomberg reported the comment by a California Public Utilities Commission (CPUC) official on a call hosted by Bank of America Corp, citing a person familiar with the matter.

 A CPUC spokesman said he could not confirm the remarks and Bank of America declined to comment, but the CPUC issued a statement emphasizing that state law requires it to consider a utility’s financial health when considering a request to cover costs associated with wildfires.